koalaman/shellcheck/shellcheck.1.md

 **-V**,\ **--version**

-:   Print version and exit.
+:   Print version information and exit.

+**-x**,\ **-external-sources**

+:   Follow 'source' statements even when the file is not specified as input.
+    By default, `shellcheck` will only follow files specified on the command line.
+This option allows following any file the script may `source`.

 # FORMATS